Self-driving car using Google-owned Waymo tech involved in crash

 MORE: The 5 levels of self-driving cars, explained

-Chandler police confirmed that the Waymo vehicle was in autonomous mode with a human backup driver behind the wheel at the time of the crash.
-They said that it was traveling at a slow rate of speed
+Chandler police reported that the Waymo vehicle was in autonomous mode with a human backup driver behind the wheel at the time of the crash, but Waymo representatives said that it was in manual mode.

 “Today while testing our self-driving vehicle in Chandler, Arizona, another car traveling in an oncoming lane swerved across the median and struck our minivan,” a spokesperson said in a statement.
-“Our team’s mission is to make our roads safer – it is at the core of everything we do and motivates every member of our team.
+“Our team’s mission is to make our roads safer—it is at the core of everything we do and motivates every member of our team.
 We are concerned about the well-being and safety of our test driver and wish her a full recovery.”

 Both vehicles suffered major physical damage and had to be towed from the scene.
 The occupant in the Waymo vehicle was taken by ambulance to a local hospital and treated for minor injuries.